Homicide investigation underway in Western BOP

 A reporter at the scene said police had cordoned off the rural property near Barrett Rd, with police tape surrounding it and multiple police vehicles at the scene.

 A reporter said three marked police cars are at the scene as well as an unmarked vehicle.
-A high fence surrounds the property.

 Two police staff are sitting in a vehicle blocking the property entrance.